 (e) Ensure the construction of soak pits

-(f) Ensure adequate number of streetlights that are functioning.
+(f) Ensure an adequate number of streetlights that are functioning.

-(g) Ensure that all GP building, streetlights and motors are metered to avoid unnecessary billing.
+(g) Ensure that all GP buildings, streetlights and motors are metered to avoid unnecessary billing.

 |1||Maintenance of Roads, Drains, Street lights||Improved Public Convenience|